Sangam919/Final-Project-Pyspark-problem-statement-/README.md

 │   └── ...
 └── products.csv

-4. Deploy on Databricks
+4. Run in Databricks

-Import the repository into your Databricks workspace using Repos.
+Import the repository to Databricks using Repos.
-Create a cluster with Delta Lake support (see Configuration below).
+Create a cluster (see Configuration below).
-Run the pipeline in a notebook:%run /Repos/<your-repo>/src/pipeline.py
+Run the pipeline:%run /Repos/<your-repo>/src/pipeline.py

 📊 Data Schema
-Transaction Data (transactions/*.csv)
+Transactions (transactions/*.csv)